 More recently, street artists tried to use VARA to protect art created at 5Pointz in Long Island City, New York.
 In the early 1970s, Gerald Wolkoff acquired warehouse buildings in Long Island City for speculative real estate investment and development purposes but did nothing with them for several decades.
 The buildings became covered with an assortment of graffiti.

 In the 1990s, Wolkoff began renting some of the warehouse spaces to street artists.
-Over time, the warehouses became and acclaimed location for street art.
-Wolkoff sanctioned its use and even agreed to a community sponsored system for who could exhibit their work.
+Over time, the warehouses became an acclaimed location for street art.
+Wolkoff sanctioned its use and even agreed to a community-sponsored system for who could exhibit their work.
 The warehouses eventually gaining the name “5Pointz.”

 Then, in 2011, Wolkoff decided it was time to knock down the old warehouses and develop high-rise residential towers on the spot.
 The street artist community protested the action but in 2013, Wolkoff whitewashed the building complex without warning, destroying all the artist’s work.
 A year and a half later, the building was demolished.